TechBotGit/bot/README.md

 ```
 Please enter how many upcoming events are you looking for!

-Press!
+For example: 10
 ```
-It will then display a markup keyboard displaying a number from 1 to 7.
-You can choose to display upto 7 upcoming events.
-In the case where you clicked **7**, the bot will respond in this following manner:
+In the case where you entered **7**, the bot will reply in this following manner:
 ```
 Getting 7 upcoming event(s) for you
 Here they are!